tiagomartinho/Reminders/README.md

 An iOS application written in Swift to demonstrate how to implement a Clean Architecture in iOS.

+## Idea

+The idea is to implement the simplest To-Do List app.
+The user can add a Reminder with a Title and visualize the existing Reminders in a list.

 ## CI Status

 [![BuddyBuild](https://dashboard.buddybuild.com/api/statusImage?appID=5a2ecd23fa115200016a72b8&branch=master&build=latest)](https://dashboard.buddybuild.com/apps/5a2ecd23fa115200016a72b8/build/latest?branch=master)